formkiq/formkiq-client-sdk-python/docs/DocumentsApi.md

 Delete published document's contents

 Delete a published document's contents.
-Certain content types, text/*, application/json, and application/x-www-form-urlencoded. return the  \"content\" field, while all other content types return a 'contentUrl' for retrieving the content.
+Certain content types, text/*, application/json, and application/x-www-form-urlencoded. return the  "content" field, while all other content types return a 'contentUrl' for retrieving the content.

 ### Example